Religion in space: Apollo 8 Genesis Reading

-On Christmas Eve, 1968 astronauts Bill Anders, Jim Lovell, and Frank Borman read from the Book of Genesis as Apollo 8 orbited the Moon.
+On Christmas Eve, 1968, astronauts Bill Anders, Jim Lovell, and Frank Borman read from the Book of Genesis as Apollo 8 orbited the Moon.
 A lawsuit by American Atheists founder Madalyn Murray O'Hair alleged that the observance amounted to a government endorsement of religion in violation of the First Amendment, but the case was dismissed.

 ISS crew with festive Christmas hats aboard the Zvezda service module of ISS in 2009.

 Christmas morning in Node 3 in 2010.

 Protestantism

-Apollo 11 astronaut Buzz Aldrin, a Presbyterian, performed a communion service for himself using a kit provided by his church.
+Apollo 11 astronaut Buzz Aldrin, an ordained Presbyterian ruling elder, celebrated the sacrament of communion in a small service for himself using a kit provided by his church.
 Aldrin had told flight director Chris Kraft of his plans and intended to broadcast the service back to Earth but opted not to at the request of Deke Slayton, due to the continuing controversy over Apollo 8's reading.

 A microfilm Bible brought to the surface of the Moon by Apollo 14 astronaut Ed Mitchell was auctioned off in 2011.
 It was a King James Version created after three astronauts lost their lives in the Apollo 1 fire.
 Ed White, one of the astronauts who perished, had wanted to take a Bible to the Moon.

-On the 2009 STS-128 flight to the International Space Station, astronaut Patrick Forrester brought a fragment of a Missionary Aviation Fellowship aircraft which had been used by the Operation Auca martyrs in Ecuador in 1956.
+On the 2009 STS-128 flight to the International Space Station, astronaut Patrick Forrester brought a fragment of a Missionary Aviation Fellowship aircraft that had been used by the Operation Auca martyrs in Ecuador in 1956.

 Several members of the crew of the Space Shuttle Challenger tragedy mission STS-51-L were people of faith.
 Among them were Commander Dick Scobee and Pilot Michael J. Smith.
 Scobee was a Baptist who met his wife June at a church social event.
 After the tragedy, she would go on to write an article in Guidepost Magazine about how their faith helped her through the tragic time.
-Smith and his family attended a non-denominational Christian church in a community close to their home near Houston's NASA JSC Space Center.
+Smith and his family attended a non-denominational Christian church in a community close to their home near Houston's NASA JSC Space Centre.
+Similarly, mission specialist Ronald McNair was a devout Christian.

 Rick Husband, the Commander of the ill-fated STS-107 Columbia tragedy mission, was also a devout Christian.
 On the last-request forms that astronauts fill out before every flight, he left his pastor a personal note: "Tell them about Jesus; he's real to me."
 Later his wife Evelyn wrote a book about their life with him as an astronaut and the importance of their Christian faith entitled High Calling: The Courageous Life and Faith of Space Shuttle Columbia Commander Rick Husband.
 Likewise, his STS-107 crewmate Michael P. Anderson was also a devout Christian and when not on a mission for NASA, was an active member of the Grace Community Church choir.